thyik/pi_TV_HAT/pivpn.md

 $ pivpn add

- config file will be staore at '/home/pi/configs'
+ config file will be store at '/home/pi/configs'

 $ pivpn help